DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Especially occurring in children.
+Occurring especially in children.
 Especially in the warm season.
-Transmission occurs through smear infection (contact directly through the skin or via contaminated objects).
-Small endemics can break out under poor hygienic conditions in close communities such as families or holiday camps.
+Transmission occurs by smear infection (contact directly via the skin or via contaminated objects).
+Thus, under poor hygienic conditions, small endemics can break out in close communities such as families or holiday camps.

 ManifestationThis section has been translated automatically.